antonio-petrosino/5G-air-simulator/README.md

 Set up your Ubuntu 20.04 LTS.

 ### 1. Getting 5G-air-simulator
-5G-air-simulator is available via Git at [this link][2].
+The official project of 5G-air-simulator is available via Git at [this link][2].
-To obtain 5G-air-simulator enter into the your prefered folder and write the following syntax:
+To obtain 5G-air-simulator4sat enter into the your prefered folder and write the following syntax:

     $ git clone https://github.com/antonio-petrosino/5G-air-simulator.git
 To synchronize the project repository with the local copy, you can run the pull sub-command.
 The syntax is as follows: